BayAreaMetro/zoning/README.md

 `make load_data`

-This will load most of the above data into Postgres for processing.
+This will load the necessary data into Postgres for processing.

-Next run:
+If you are updating a single city's zoning table, you will need to update it (see Zoning Data by Jurisdiction) and then run

 `make merge_source_zoning`

 This creates a postgres table with all of the geometries of the source jurisdictional zoning in /data_source/jurisdictional.
 See [#zoning-data-by-jurisdiction] for more information.

 Next run:
+(NOTE: this task takes 3 to 6 hours on a machine with A LOT of resources)

 `make zoning_parcel_intersection`

 This make target assigns a zoning_id (as found in the data_source/zoning_codes_base2012.csv) to each parcel.
 Several rules are applied to overcome issues with parcels that within multiple jurisdictions, and/or within multiple zoning geometries.

 Then run:
+(NOTE: takes 45 minutes on a machine with A LOT of resources)

 `make add_plu_2006`

 To fill in parcels not yet filled with data from the '06 ABAG PLU project.
+Note that this last step resulted in a change in deliverable, from a two table system [(zoning id's, characteristics);(zoning_id's,geom_ids)] to a single table system [geom_id's, characteristics].
+This change was to achieve approximately 200k in additional zoning assignments to parcels.

 ###Zoning data by Jurisdiction
 The command `make load_data` extracts the source zoning File Geodatabases to shapefiles in a folder in /jurisdictional.
 You can edit, inspect and change which data are used by jurisdiction here.
 Keep in mind that whatever changes you make, each jurisidictional zoning file must have a zoning column which maps to the generic zoning codes and match fields as specified by jurisidction in zoning_codes_base2012.csv and match_fields_tables_zoning_2012_source.csv.